 By Rick Steves

 On the road, I get out of my comfort zone and meet people I’d never encounter at home.
 In Europe, I’m immersed in a place where people do things — and see things — differently.
-That’s what distinguishes cultures, and it’s what makes travel interesting.
+That’s what distinguishes cultures, and it’s what makes travel exhilarating.
 By being open to differences and staying flexible, I have a better time in Europe — and so will you.
 Be mentally braced for some surprises, good and bad.
 Much of the success of your trip will depend on the attitude you pack.

 Expect problems, and tackle them creatively.
 Travel is exciting and rewarding because it requires you to ad-lib, to be imaginative and spontaneous while conquering surprise challenges.
 Make an art out of taking the unexpected in stride.
 No trip is without its disappointments: If your must-see cathedral isn’t covered with scaffolding, or your must-visit museum isn’t closed for restoration, your favorite artist’s masterpiece is out on loan — probably to the US.
 Be a good sport, enjoy the uncertainty, and frolic in the pits.